Meets all aerial lift training requirements set by OSHA. Covers both boom and scissor lifts.

 Generally speaking, there are five main types you should be familiar with

-OSHA requires aerial lift training for aerial lift operators–on that there is no question.
+OSHA requires aerial lift training for aerial lift operators--on that there is no question.
 Where confusion exists is how often operators need aerial lift refresher training or recertification.
-Outside of the initial safety training class, it is common to see companies set re-certification at every three years.
+Outside of the initial safety training class, it is common to hear of companies saying aerial lift training is required every three years.
 We are one of them.
-And here’s why:
+And here's why:

 So, with that in mind, we say aerial lift operators must be re-evaluated every three years to determine if they are still competent enough to operate.
 We also state that this every-three-year bucket truck evaluation is the maximum time that should be allowed to pass before an operator receives aerial lift re-certification.
 According to OSHA, there are several instances that will require additional aerial lift training and observation before the three year period is up: